seanjulagay/seanjulagay/README.md

-Hi 👋 I'm Sean!
+### Hi 👋 I'm Sean!
 Welcome to my GitHub profile.

-Right now I'm focusing on learning the **MERN stack**!
+I'm currently learning and mastering the **MERN stack**!

 Want an organized look at all of my projects so far?
-Come visit my portfolio at seanjulagay.github.io/portfolio!
+Come visit my portfolio at [seanjulagay.github.io/portfolio](seanjulagay.github.io/portfolio)!
 See you there!

 <!--
 **seanjulagay/seanjulagay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.